 You also want clothing that is comfortable in the heat of a sauna.
 If you’re wearing thick sweatshirts or sweatpants, these will absorb more sweat than your skin does and can make you feel hotter.
 Wearing lightweight cotton exercise gear such as tank tops, shorts, and leggings will help keep air circulating around your body so that no part gets overheated from a lack of circulation.

-If at all possible, try to avoid synthetic materials like nylon or polyester; they tend not only to trap moisture but also don’t breathe well enough (if at all) at high temperatures like those found in most saunas.
+If possible, try to avoid synthetic materials like nylon or polyester; they tend not only to trap moisture but also don’t breathe well enough (if at all) at high temperatures like those found in most saunas.
 Clingy fabrics make matters worse by causing even more sweating!
-Cotton is always best when working out hard because it helps keep you cool while still allowing for some movement during strenuous exercise—and who wouldn’t want that?
+Cotton is always best when working out hard because it helps keep you cool while allowing for some movement during strenuous exercise—and who wouldn’t want that?

 The sauna is not a magical weight loss solution.

 While it’s possible to lose weight in a sauna, it’s not magic.
 You still need to burn more calories than you take in order to lose weight.
 If you have a small amount of excess body fat, losing some of that fat will help you look more toned and healthy.
 If your goal is primarily weight loss, then I recommend trying out a few exercises that use different muscle groups so that you burn both fat and calories.